easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 {: .label .fs-1 }

 Returns `true` if any variant on the product has infinite stock.
+If the product is a recurring experience this returns  `true` if any variant of the next upcoming occurrence has infinite stock.

 ## `product.has_active_promotion`
 {: .d-inline-block }